Tandem Philanthropies

 Since Tandem Philanthropies does not accept unsolicited applications, traditional success factors do not apply.
 However, based on their documented grantmaking patterns and priorities, the foundation values:

-General Operating Support: All documented 2023 grants were for "general support" rather than project-specific funding, indicating a preference for supporting organizations' overall missions and institutional capacity.
+General Operating Support: All documented 2023 grants were for "general support" rather than project-specific funding, indicating a preference for supporting organisations' overall missions and institutional capacity.

-Innovation and Emerging Models: Particularly in K-12 education, the foundation emphasizes "emerging models for a more learner-centered approach to growth" and innovation in instructional supports and school design.
+Innovation and Emerging Models: Particularly in K-12 education, the foundation emphasises "emerging models for a more learner-centred approach to growth" and innovation in instructional supports and school design.

-Geographic Diversity: While based in California, 2023 grants supported organizations across multiple states including Arizona, Massachusetts, Virginia, and national organizations.
+Geographic Diversity: While based in California, 2023 grants supported organisations across multiple states including Arizona, Massachusetts, Virginia, and national organisations.

 Climate Solutions Focus: Grants to United States Energy Foundation and CERES indicate interest in clean energy policy, sustainable business practices, and climate solutions rather than general environmental conservation.